Title VI & ADA Complaint Process

 - No person in the United States shall, on the ground of race, color, or national origin, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving Federal financial assistance.
 42 U.S.C. § 2000d

-- Under Title VI, StarTran customers who are not proficient in English are able to obtain a "Riders Guide" in these languages: Spanish, Arabic, Russian and Vietnamese.
+- Under Title VI, StarTran customers who are not proficient in English are able to obtain a "Riders Guide" in these languages: Spanish, Arabic, Russian, Vietnamese, and Karen.
 This Ride Guide is free and available to the public upon request.
 Translation services are also free and available upon request.

-- How to File a Title VI Complaint?
+- How to File a Title VI or an ADA Complaint

 - You are not required to use this form; a letter with the same information is sufficient.
 However, the information requested in the items marked with a star (*) must be provided, whether or not the form is used.
 The complaint should be submitted as soon as possible, but no later than 180 calendar days after the date the alleged discrimination occurred.